itoshkov/itoshkov.github.io/git-tutorial.md

 to exactly this code, as we didn't save it anywhere.
 No, we need a better solution.

-What if every commit "knows" who it's parrent commit is?
+What if every commit "knows" which its parrent commit is?
 Let's add another hidden file, called `.repo/commit` and for `c2` it will look like this:

 ```